salcho/mcp-action-manifests/proposal.md

 ## **Proposal**
 The [`ToolAnnotations`](https://github.com/modelcontextprotocol/modelcontextprotocol/blob/3ba3181c7779da74b24f0c083eb7055b6fc9d928/schema/2025-03-26/schema.ts#L730) interface is a container for action properties, similar to the mentioned action manifest.
 We propose to expand this interface with, security-related hints, that can be made available to MCP clients when dynamically loading tools from MCP servers.
 We have found that the following properties are useful to build security properties in real-world systems:

 - **State-changing vs read-only:** Whether calling the action leads to updates/additions/removals in the external environment or in a lasting change to the internal state of stateful actions.
+Note that this is already captured by the `readOnlyHint` property.
 - **Reversibility:** If an action is state changing, whether the side-effects of calling are not reversible.
 - **Authenticated vs incognito:** whether the action requires end user credentials to be propagated to the backend.
 MCP clients can read this property and make unauthenticated calls to incognito actions.
 - **Device capabilities:** Whether the action can command IoT or physical devices.